dfcastellanos/MEPLS/README.md

 ##### Background & motivation
-At a range of scales between the micro and the macroscale, a material's plastic deformation can be described with great independence of microscopic details at the so-called mesocale.
-Models operating at the mesoscale are an excellent tool for establishing links between micro and macroscale plastic deformation.
-Mesoscale models divide a material into mesoscale subdomains, known as elements.
-The state of the elements is defined by internal variables in terms of continuum mechanics.
-Their behavior is defined according to a set of simple local rules, representing only the most relevant characteristics of the plastic deformation mechanisms and neglecting fine details.
-Such a simplified description means a loss of information and imperfect knowledge about the elements' state.
-To represent this uncertainty, the rules governing the behavior of the elements are stochastic processes.
-Finally, elements influence each other's behavior due to elastic fields.
-This interaction leads to a highly correlated system that exhibits complex non-linear behavior.
-In these situations, analytical solutions are not available, so we must resort to numerical methods.

-MEPLS is a framework that provides easy-to-use numerical tools to build mesoscale models of the plastic deformation of materials under a broad range of physical scenarios.
-An alternative description is that MEPLS allows the statistical sampling of a mesoscale model's configuration space with Markov chain Monte Carlo methods.
+MEPLS provides easy-to-use tools to build mesoscale models of the plastic deformation of materials and to statistically sample them with Markov chain Monte Carlo methods.
 MEPLS enables the user to study the impact that microstructural properties have on the macroscale elasto-plastic behavior of a material.
 This question is especially challenging to answer when those properties are spatially heterogeneous and statistically distributed, which is, in turn, the most common situation.
 The built-in MEPLS tools abstract away unnecessary complexity associated with model specification, allowing the user to focus on the physics of the problem.
 Thus, the user can easily study the influence of: the local statistics of elastic constants, yield criteria, plastic deformation, structural